Evaluation¶

 Set iou_type to "segm" (Python) or IouType::Segm (Rust).

-Detection format — each result needs image_id, category_id, segmentation as an RLE dict, and score:
+Detection format — each result needs image_id, category_id, segmentation as a compressed RLE dict, and score:

 [